bobtronic73/free-DCTL/README.md

 * Base ISO: Base ISO, needed to calculate middle gray to gether with the exposure index
 * Show Gray: Enable to show middle gray value area

+## False Colors
+False Colors display for S-Log3.
+This is a replica of Sony's False Colors scheme.

 ## Normalized Color Matrix
 Applies a normalized color matrix to video footage.
 This simplifies the usual 3x3 matrix to six parameters.
 Tweaking the parameters will retain white balance.